 Before you begin, make sure to have the plugin folder downloaded, a cove.tool project created in the app, and a Rhino model ready for export.

-To retrieve a copy of the latest plugin, go to cove.tool's Plugin App Store.
+To download a copy of the latest plugin, go to cove.tool's Plugin App Store.

 Next, make sure to have a cove.tool project created, before you begin the export process.
 A pre-created project is necessary as the new plugin requires the project's URL for exporting the geometry to.

 Lastly, the export process requires single-surface geometry (no curved geometry, groups, or meshes) for export and analysis.
-For curved polysurfaces or meshes, the geometry will need to be simplified as shown in this article about exporting parametric models.
-Other steps to prepare your model for export are discussed in this article.
-Once these steps are complete your project is ready to be processed using the Grasshopper plugin.
+For curved polysurfaces or meshes, the geometry can be simplified as shown in this article that talks about exporting parametric models.
+Other quick steps to prepare your model for export are discussed in this article.
+Once these steps are complete your project is ready for export using the prebuilt Grasshopper script.

 Get started by typing the command “Grasshopper” in the Rhino Command-Line, and opening cove.tool's .gh file (single-use or multi-use, based on your project requirement) that you have already downloaded.
 The grasshopper definition will open, and you should see its overview in the image below.

-Step 1 – After you open the single- or multi-use Grasshopper file, a pop-up window prompting you to enter your cove.tool username and password will appear.
+After you open the single- or multi-use Grasshopper file, a pop-up window prompting you to enter your cove.tool username and password will appear.
 Provide your cove.tool login credentials in these fields.
 Finally, paste the URL from the project page from cove.tool (URL of the first page in the project/ topmost icon on the left) in the text panel.
 If you forget your password, go to the cove.tool web app to reset it.
-If you need to re-enter your email/ password, click the "Renew Login" button (Note that this will re-initiate the Geometry Upload Process)
+If you need to re-enter your email/ password, click the "Renew Login" button.

 Verify whether the correct project is selected in the first step.
 Your project name with the building template you selected will appear in the "Current Project selected" text box.
-If your project name is incorrect, or you have an error message, double-check that your login and password are correct (renew login if needed) and recalculate by pressing F5.
+If your project name is incorrect, or you have an error message, double-check your username and password (renew login if needed).

-Step 2 – In this step, you will be selecting and referencing the building elements from Rhino that need to be exported to the web app.
-Begin by right-clicking the component labeled with one of cove.tool's geometry categories (Roofs, Floors, etc.).
-Click the 'select multiple breps' option, and select rhino building geometry that corresponds to the grasshoppers component label.
+In this step, you will be selecting and referencing the building elements from Rhino that need to be exported to the web app.
+Begin by right-clicking the component labeled with one of cove.tool's geometry categories (Roofs, Floors, etc.) from the grasshopper script.
+Click the 'select multiple breps' option, and select the rhino building geometry that corresponds to the appropriate building category.
 To see the elements referenced in a particular building component, simply right-click on the component and select 'Preview'.
 The blue dialog box will indicate any running errors in the geometry upload.
-Please make sure to clear all errors before reviewing the energy use results in Step 3.
+Please be sure to clear all errors before reviewing the energy use or daylighting results.
 Once all the required building elements have been populated with geometry, the dialog box will indicate 'All good!'.

-Step 3 – Once all your building components have been referenced, the energy results will automatically be updated in the 3rd section.
+Once all your building components have been referenced, the energy results will automatically be updated on the grasshopper script.

-Step 4.1 – After the geometry is referenced correctly, it will automatically be processed and exported to the web app.
-Verify whether the building height box is correct, the unit's system value is "feet," and that there are no red components.
+After the geometry is connected correctly, it will automatically be exported to the web app.
 If there are any red components, double-click on the components and you will need to troubleshoot before moving to export.
 Reach out to the cove.tool support team if you are not able to resolve the error.
-Sending a screenshot of the model and the error will help the support team identify the issue.
+Sending a screenshot of the model and the error on grasshopper will help the support team identify the issue.

-Step 4.2 – Return to the Building Geometry page for your cove.tool project and refresh the page.
-The appropriate area fields will now be populated, and you can now select 3D Mode to continue with the next steps.
+Return to the Building Geometry page for your cove.tool project and refresh the page.
+The appropriate area fields will now be populated, and you can now select 'Continue to 3D analysis' and continue with the next steps.
 On the 3D analysis page, make sure the daylight results are complete there before you can preview them on Rhino.

-Step 5 – In this section, you will be able to preview the daylight results within your Rhino model, and view the total daylight and glare as well as their floor-wise breakdown.
+In this section, you will be able to preview the daylight results within your Rhino model and view the total daylight and glare as well as their floor-wise breakdown.